gflohr/einvoice-eu/documentation/Mapping.md

 #### Hard-Coded Values

 Instead of a reference to a certain cell, you can also just hard-code values.
-If you map to a string that begins with an asterisk `*`, everything following the asterisk is interpreted as the value.
+If you map to a string that begins with a colon `:`, everything following the colon is interpreted as the value.

 ## Examples